kvaps/kube-linstor/README.md

 # Kube-Linstor

-Containerized Linstor Storage and Operator easy to run in your Kubernetes cluster.
+Containerized Linstor Storage easy to run in your Kubernetes cluster.

 ## Images